DevCheckOG/DevCheckOG/README.md

 Hello!👋 Welcome to my GitHub profile.

-I'm a self-taught software developer who started coding at 10.
+I'm a self-taught software developer who started at 10.
 My journey has always been about learning on my own.
 No courses.
 No mentors.
 I'm just building things from scratch.
 I've always found ways to create any kind of software I set out to make.
 I dive deep into research and then bring my ideas to life.
 I love researching niche and undiscovered software.

 - I like deep research into any type of software.
 - I like researching cutting-edge niche technologies.